 There are different ways to approach the surgery.
 With the open approach, surgeons make an incision through part of the wrist and part of the palm to expose the transverse carpal ligament, which they cut through layers of fascia and muscle from above.
-For the past 20 years, surgeons looking for a less invasive approach have performed carpal tunnel surgery using the endoscopic procedure.
+For the past 20 years1, surgeons looking for a less invasive approach have performed carpal tunnel surgery using the endoscopic procedure.
 The endoscopic procedure allows them to release the transverse carpal ligament by entering through a small incision in the wrist, essentially entering below the ligament, eliminating the need to cut through the palm.
-The result is a much smaller incision, faster healing time, and less overall pain, which is why the SmartRelease procedure is growing in popularity among surgeons and patients.
+The result is a much smaller incision, faster healing time, and less overall pain2, which is why the SmartRelease procedure is growing in popularity among surgeons and patients.

-"Open releases, whether they involve large incisions or 'mini' open incisions, all require an incision directly through the palm," says Randy F. R. Lovell, III, MD, a board-certified orthopedic surgeon in Grand Rapids, Michigan.
+"Open releases3, whether they involve large incisions or 'mini' open incisions, all require an incision directly through the palm," says Randy F. R. Lovell, III, MD, a board-certified orthopedic surgeon in Grand Rapids, Michigan.
 "The skin of the palm is highly specialized tissue, [thick] and highly innervated – lots of nerve endings.
 These incisions can be painful and develop tender scars for weeks, sometimes months, after surgery."

 What Are the Benefits of SmartRelease Surgery?